iturdikulov/notes/gnu privacy guard.md

 ## GnuPG backup steps

-First of all, before we begin, your@id.here represents your GPG key ID.
+First, before we begin, your@id.here represents your GPG key ID.
 This could be your email address or the key ID.

 Indeed, your private key is critical, but other files are also important.